Why should you do a Pre Purchase Exam? Because you should make sure the horse that you want to purchase can do the job that you want it to do.

-Now that you have narrowed down your type of horse, your price range, the location you are looking for your horse in, bloodlines, and how well trained your horse needs to be, start looking for your next horse.
+Now that you have narrowed down your type of horse, your price range, the location you are looking in, bloodlines, in addition to how well trained your horse needs to be, start looking for your next horse.
 There are several sites on the internet with horses for sale.
-Start looking through different websites, talking to people and looking at horses that meet your needs.
+Start looking through different websites, talking to people, and looking at horses that meet your needs.

 Meet the horse

-Many people will tell you it is best to see the horse in person before purchasing for any amount.
+Many people will tell you it is best to see the horse in person before purchasing.
 In specific instances, mostly due to distance, people will buy a horse from someone far away and be happy.
-Others will buy a horse and have it shipped to them and find out that they can’t get along with the horses’ personality.
+Others will buy a horse and have it shipped to them and find out that they can’t get along with the horses’ personalities.
 Some realize the horse has not had the training the way it was claimed to be.
 Or even to find out that the horse is lame.

 Go and visit the horse, watch the owner or trainer ride the horse first to see how the horse reacts with people and riders that the horse works typically with.
 If you have a trainer or an experienced horse person, let them ride the horse before you.
 Of course, you need to ride the horse before you decide if this could be your next horse.

 If you think that this is your next horse, try to spend some time with the horse and watch it interact with people and other horses.
-Find out if this horse has ground manners.
-How it gets along with other horses.
-And how it will do in the type of stabling you will have for your horse.
+Find out if this horse has ground manners and how it gets along with other horses.
+And how it will do in the type of stabling, you will have for your horse.
 A person willing to sell their horse to a perfect new home will not mind you spending time with the horse.

 Pre Purchase Exam

-If your horse will be ridden extensively for show or pleasure, it is best to have a veterinarian do a Pre Purchase Exam.
+If your horse will be ridden extensively for show or pleasure, it is best to have a Pre Purchase Exam.
 The Pre Purchase Exam will determine if the horse is going to be able to do the job that you have intended for it to do.
 The veterinarian is there for the buyer, not the seller.
 It is best to make sure that the horse will be able to be the horse you need it to be.
 Many people don’t consider a Pre Purchase Exam on horses in the lower dollar value.
-Here are two short stories about why even lower dollar amount horses should have a Pre Purchase Exam.
+Here are two short stories about why even smaller dollar amounts of horses should have a Pre Purchase Exam.

 My husband and I purchased a gelding last weekend after riding him in the round pen at the farm and discussing our plans with the horse to include a back up sorting horse for myself as well as a horse for my husband to sort on/trail ride with.